FREQUENTLY ASKED QUSTIONS

 Set reminders to keep on track and motivated

 Payment is required at the time of your appointment.
 EFTPOS is available for your convenience.

 Do you have HICAPS?

 Yes!
 HICAPS is available for Private Health Insurance claiming at the time of your appointment.
 Please note rebates vary between funds and levels of cover.

 TERMS & CONDITIONS

-Everyone attending our clinic is required to sign in with our QR code; this includes staff, clients, carers, partners, children, etc.
+Everyone attending our clinic is required to sign in with our QR code and sanitize their hands upon arrival and exit; this includes staff, clients, carers, partners, children, etc.

 If you are unwell, have any symptoms or have been advised to self isolate we ask that you please call us to reschedule your appointment.